 - Frame & display your favourite work at home

-- Keep the creative writing books together and diarise to go through them again in a few years – it’s always fun to look back!
+- Keep creative writing books together then diarise to go through again in a few years.
+It’s always fun to look back!

 If you’re wondering, yes I do keep things created by my own children – and my own school work, which is verging on becoming an artefact!
 But in both cases, it’s a skimmed down collection of what would otherwise have been a paper mountain in the making!